different751/ArithmeticExpressionEvaluator/README.txt

 You can also type TEST for a test suite to run or you can type EXIT to end the program.

+***** HOW TO RUN SCALA *****
+To run the program the user must first have a machine that can execute scala programs.
+If using command line compile the scala file with the scalac command.
+Then execute the program with "scala Main"

+Once the program is running you will be greeted with a message that says the calculator is starting.
+There will also be some instructions displayed.
+Then you are prompted to enter expressions.
+At this point you can enter arithmetic expressions to be parsed and evaluated.

+You can also type TEST for a test suite to run or you can type EXIT to end the program.

 ********* EXAMPLE EXPRESSIONS ***********